nthewara/nthewara-blog/content/posts/SecuringMicrosoftFoundrywithBYOVNet/index.md

 It's important to note that there are multiple versions of AI Foundry in documentation.
 This blog focuses on **Microsoft Foundry Classic** Service.
 For a detailed explanation of the differences between Hub based and Projectbased Foundry experiences, refer to [this blog](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/build-recap-new-azure-ai-foundry-resource-developer-apis-and-tools/4427241).
 {{< /alert >}}

-## Security Architecture Overview
+## Network Security Architecture Overview

 When deploying Microsoft Foundry using the BYO VNET approach, there are three critical security layers to configure:

 1. **Individual Resource Configuration** - Network access settings for each Azure resource
 2. **Network Security Groups (NSGs)** - Subnet level traffic filtering for the delegated Microsoft Foundry subnet
 3. **Azure Firewall Configuration** - Centralised outbound access control

 ## Prerequisites